 The following assets make excellent sources for funding your charitable remainder annuity trust:

-Sara, age 84, has various appreciated stocks in her brokerage account with a combined value of $500,000.
+Nida, age 84, has various appreciated stocks in her brokerage account with a combined value of $500,000.
 The stocks cost $200,000 to purchase and provide her with approximately $10,000 in annual dividend income.
-Sara would like to increase her cash flow, not worry about market fluctuations, and arrange for an endowment at Human Development Foundation .
+Nida would like to increase her cash flow, not worry about market fluctuations, and arrange for an endowment at Human Development Foundation .